Ratimon/redprint-wizard/src/routes/blog/_assets/posts/6-contract-explainer-bridges.md

 ## Conclusion

 In this article, we have discussed the bridge components in the OP Stack monorepo codebase.
 We have covered the core **predeployed** components of [`CrossDomainMessenger`](https://github.com/ethereum-optimism/optimism/blob/v1.11.1/packages/contracts-bedrock/src/universal/CrossDomainMessenger.sol) for **L1 to L2** bridging and vice versa, as well as the [`CrossL2Inbox`](https://github.com/ethereum-optimism/optimism/blob/v1.11.1/packages/contracts-bedrock/src/L2/CrossL2Inbox.sol) and [`SuperchainERC20`](https://github.com/ethereum-optimism/optimism/blob/v1.11.1/packages/contracts-bedrock/src/L2/SuperchainERC20.sol) for **L2 to L2** bridging.

+Now, it is known that OP Stack's bridge sysem can be deployed or more advanced smart contract can be built on top of it, so new smore advanced interoperability can be unlocked.

 > **Warning**💡
 > This article is only for educational purposes and we note that the codebase is still experimental.